 - If your website is new, finding low competition keywords should be your primary objective.
 Usually, utilizing keywords with less competition in your articles will help to get the first batch of visitors from search engines.
 Thus, improving your self-confidence consequently.

 - Rank without needing backlinks.
 SEO has become harder and harder since medium to enterprise-level businesses started utilizing SEO to drive traffic.
-There are many firms who are specialized in building backlinks for big brands.
+There are many firms which are specialized in building backlinks for big brands.
 So, using not high competitive keywords will not need backlinks to rank higher.

 - Rank for medium-level competition keywords.
 Once your content is ranked for low-level competitive keywords, they will start getting impressions for keywords with moderate competition as well.